 7.1.4 The asset purchase would be accomplished by issuance of revenue bonds whose principal and interest payments would be secured by access fees paid by all users of the now State owned transmission grid.

-7.1.5 Capital additions for the now State owned system will be financed by issuance of tax exempt industrial revenue bonds whose principal and interest payments would be secured by access fees paid by those users of the grid who benefited from the system upgrades.
+7.1.5 Capital additions for the now State owned system will be financed by issuance of tax exempt bonds whose principal and interest payments would be secured by access fees paid by those users of the grid who benefited from the system upgrades.

 7.1.6 The California Independent System Operator will become an instrumentality of the State for operation of the grid in the public interest.
 Initially, the new State entity will offer services under the CAISO FERC approved tariff in existence at that time.
 Any subsequent changes to that tariff will be made consistent with FERC Order 2000 principles for non-discriminatory access, service comparability, and regional cooperation.